mmu-webdesign/Level4-web-term-1/CSS/css02/16-single-column.md

 The single column provides the basic structure for many web pages.
 In the second assessment we will develop this further to provide a responsive solution.
 At this stage we will use it to apply the basic styles learnt during these two books.

 > Note: We are creating the following page for a desktop browser.
-We move on to responsive design for all device sizes in the second assignment.
+The standard is now to create a responsive design for all device sizes.

 <!-- div class="exercise" -->
 ## Exercise 16